Typical symptoms of eczema include dry, red, and itchy skin. If you're experiencing them, perhaps it's time to identify the cause.

 The most common type of eczema is called “atopic dermatitis”.
 The term “atopic” refers to a predisposition to developing allergic reactions.
-Therefore, this type of eczema is often associated with food or ragweed allergies, for instance.
-Individuals affected by atopic dermatitis have skin which tends to react strongly to all kinds of stimuli.
-This text will mainly focus on this type of eczema.
+Therefore, this type of eczema is often associated with allergies of some kind (e.g., pollen, animals, food, chemicals, etc.).
+People with atopic dermatitis have sensitive skin that tends to react strongly to all kinds of stimuli.
+This is the type of eczema we will be focusing on in this text.

 The exact cause of eczema is currently unknown.
-However, it is known that genetics plays a significant role in the development of the condition; certain people have a predisposition to it due to heredity.
-In fact, individuals having a close relative who is affected by eczema are more at risk of having it.
+However, it is certain that genetics play a significant role in the development of the condition; some people are more predisposed to it due to heredity.
+In fact, people with a close relative who suffers from eczema are at greater risk of also being affected.

-Certain external factors can also contribute to eczema symptoms, such as irritating substances and allergens.
-Additionally, it is believed that stress could increase the onset of symptoms.
+Certain external factors can also contribute to the onset of eczema symptoms, such as irritating substances and allergens.
+Additionally, it is believed that stress could increase the occurrence of symptoms.

 Although anyone can be affected by eczema, young children are most at risk.
-A large majority of those affected by eczema are children under the age of 5.
+A vast majority of those affected by eczema are children under the age of five.
 It is estimated that more than 15% of North American children are affected by it.

-Although there are different types of eczema, symptoms are usually similar from one type to another.
-Here are the main symptoms:
+Although there are different types of eczema, the manifestations are usually similar from one type to another.
+Here are the main ones:

-If you think you or your child suffer from eczema, the first step is to see a healthcare professional.
+If you suspect you or your child have eczema, the first step is to see a healthcare professional.
 It is sometimes difficult to recognize eczema, as its symptoms are similar to several other skin conditions.
 Make sure you see a doctor before arriving at a diagnosis.

-Most of the products available for this purpose are in topical form—creams, pomades, gels, etc. Your pharmacist can tell you about the differences between them to help you make an informed choice and explain how to use them properly.
+Many of these are in topical form, i.e., cream, pomade, gel, etc. In more severe cases, oral or injectable medication may be considered, as well as other types of treatment (e.g., phototherapy).
+Your pharmacist can inform you about the differences between each treatment to help you make an informed choice and explain how to use them properly.